Waltham Watch Company: The early years, 1849 to 1857

 Dennison, paid $1,200 a year to head the project, was sent to Great Britain by his partners to learn trade secrets and purchase supplies for the American effort.
 Dennison observed that the watch industry in England was not highly mechanized and believed the new American firm by he and his partners could make an impact in the watch industry.

 The company began with construction of a 100-foot long brick building on land in Roxbury, Massachusetts already owned by partners Howard and Davis.
 Specialized machinery was designed and the flow of daily operations perfected.
 "The firm attracted an able staff well versed in the field of watchmaking and willing to experiment with new methods," one historian of the firm later observed.
 Both Swiss and American watchmakers were employed.

-Unfortunately, the company's first offering, an innovative model which ran for eight days without winding, was a commercial failure, with about 900 pieces produced.
+The company's first offering, an innovative model which ran for eight days without winding, was a commercial failure, being too expensive to make economically, with about 19 pieces produced.
 A second, more conventional model with a 36-hour power reserve was put into production and met with success in the marketplace.